Royal Bahamas Defence Force: Air Wing

 The Air Wing was formed on November 26, 1981, two years after the creation of the defence force.
-Initially three Aero Commanders were purchased from Bahamasair and operated, but these were sold off in 1990.
+Initially three Aero Commander 500s were purchased from Bahamasair and operated, but these were sold off in 1990.
 In 1992, a Cessna 402 was added with a Cessna 421 soon after.
-By late 2005, the delivery of a Super king Air 350 took place.
+By late 2005, the delivery of a Super King Air 350 took place.
 In May 2009, a Cessna 208 Turbine Caravan with floats and a Partenavia P.68 were delivered and significantly improved the RBDF's surveillance and transport capabilities.